 “Only when you know the history you can write the future.”– Jörg Rockstroh

 For that reason, I wrote this review stating facts as good as I can.
-I cannot guarantee that all are free of my own clouded view.
+I cannot guarantee that all are free of my clouded view.
 However, I will do my best.
 Furthermore, I will not go all the way back of Seb’s career and start in 2011.

 Furthermore, VW was not ready for the 2012 season.
 It planned to compete in 2013.
 For that reason, Ogier participated in a Skoda Fabia S2000 at all rounds of the Championship, but Rally New Zealand.
 In Monte Carlo, he posted one top 3 time and was always in the top 10 in an S2000 car against WRC cars.
 And it was not due to the road order.
-Road order was determined by Shakedown times with the fastest selecting the start position first, second third and so on.
+Road order was determined by Shakedown times, with the fastest selecting the start position first, second third and so on.

 With the further dominance of VW and Ogier, the FIA changed the running order again for 2015.
 Now the leader had to open Day 1 and Day 2 with a reversed starting order for the last leg.
-However, the Polo with its driver Ogier and co-driver Julien Ingrassia, despite opening all Rally’s for two days was on the top at the end of the season again.
+However, the Polo, with its driver Ogier and co-driver Julien Ingrassia, despite opening all rally’s for two days, was on the top at the end of the season again.
 World Championship title number 3.

 Ogier was able to test 2 out of 4 new cars.
-Still, there was a slim chance that a private team would get the Polo 2017 onto the start line for Monto Carlo.
+Still, a slim chance that a private team would get the Polo 2017 onto the start line for Monto Carlo.
 For that reason, Ogier was holding off to sign with another team.
-He knew how good the Polo WRC 2017 was and even with no development over the season, it would have been the car to beat.
+He knew how good the Polo WRC 2017 was, and even with no development over the season, it would have been the car to beat.
 Especially with Seb as a driver.
 In the end, he signed with M-Sport, a privateer team with not much factory backing, a team with a budget of 25% of the factory teams.
 Ogier did not sign with a factory team; he took the risk to go to a privateer team with an untested car against the factory teams.
 At this point, you would have to assume that the factory teams would have built a better car as M-Sport.
 Fewer funds mean slower in Motorsport these days.

 As it turned out, with the experience of 38 years in Rallying M-Sport built a competitive car.
-And despite lower budget, they won the manufacturer title and the World Championship title for the first time.
-Despite the running order with the leader opening for 2 days still in place.
+And despite a lower budget, they won the manufacturer title and the World Championship title for the first time.
+Despite the running order with the leader opening for two days still in place.
 In the calendar, only 2 – 3 Rally’s are tarmac Rally’s with the rest gravel Rally’s, where to be first on the road is a disadvantage.

 In 2018 Ogier was the first car on the road again, with just Sweden second.
-That means from the top drivers only Jari Matti Latvala knows how it is to open a Rally as the first car on the road for a full day since 2013.
+That means from the top drivers; only Jari Matti Latvala knows how it is to open a Rally as the first car on the road for a full day since 2013.

 Sébastien Ogier never took the easy way out in his Rally career.
 He took risks.
 That those risks played out is due to his hard work.
 That is a fact.
 Maybe if people cannot accept that, they should look for another sport to follow.